KangLiao929/Awesome-Deep-Camera-Calibration/README.md

 * 2024.01.05: The benchmark is released.
 Please refer to the dataset link and more details in [Benchmark](https://github.com/KangLiao929/Awesome-Deep-Camera-Calibration/blob/main/Benchmark/readme.md).
 * 2023.03.19: The survey of the arXiv version is online.

+## 📝 Changelog/News

+- [x] 2023.03.19: The survey of the arXiv version is online.
+- [x] 2024.01.05: The benchmark is released.
+Please refer to the dataset link and more details in [Benchmark](https://github.com/KangLiao929/Awesome-Deep-Camera-Calibration/blob/main/Benchmark/readme.md).
+- [ ] Update the survey paper with bechmark evaluations
+- [ ] Update the survey paper with more technical discussions with NeRF
+- [ ] Update the literature reviews for 2023 and 2024

 ## 🚩Contents
 1. [Basics](#Basics)